Physics-50/Module-1/docs/Module1p5.md

 + The best estimate of the distance and uncertainty from the results of the class as a whole
 + Answers to the following questions:
     - What were the primary sources of uncertainty that you found it essential to control to obtain accurate results in this experiment (explain)?
     - Do your results and those of the class as a whole appear reasonable?
 What basis are you using to reach this conclusion?
-Please limit your response to 2-3 sentences.
+Please limit your response to 2-4 sentences.

+**Your checkpoint should focus entirely on data from the second round of measurements.**